pallotron/yubiswitch/README.md

 Credits
 =======

-Credits to Anton Tolchanov, he originally wrote this in Python using PyObjC bridge.
+Credits to Anton Tolchanov (@knyar), he originally wrote this in Python using PyObjC bridge.
 I decided to port this into Objective-C when I found out that Carbon Event Manager libs have been removed from Python3.
 See http://docs.python.org/2/library/carbon.html